1. Explain Groupings and Levels?

 many Company codes i.e., Multiple company codes can either share the

 same or have separate COA.
 But a company code (Country specific Company

 code or International Company code) can have a country-specific COA

 also along with Operative COA.
 The link between the regular COA and the

 country COA appears in the alternate number field of the G/L master

-Eg: If a company’s subdidiaries are located in both US
+Eg: If a company’s subsidiaries are located in both US

 & Mexico.
-We need to configure 2 Company codes – one for US and
+We need to configure 2 Company codes – one for the US and

 govt reporting requirements than the US so we will need to define a

-Chart of Accounts field and MXCA in Country Chart/Accts field.49.
-What are substitutions and validations?
-What is the precedent ?_text]Answer:
+Chart of Accounts field and MXCA in Country Chart/Accts field.

 Substitutions are similar to validations; they actually replace and